 You might think that skill or cognitive tests are the way to go as these are objective.
 But the reality is there are test prep sites online that sell test preparation materials.
 There are two scenarios to consider here: one is that the test prep site sells faulty study materials, the other is that the test prep site sells accurate study materials.
 Either way, job candidates who use these are not answering truthfully, leading to a poor assessment of the candidate.

 So how do you stop job seekers from gaming the system?

 You Can’t Game Culture Alignment!

 Just like people, companies have a personality, and this is referred to as workplace culture or office culture.
 Why is this important when it comes to hiring someone?
 When new hires’ values, beliefs, and attitudes closely match that of the businesses, they not only stick around with the company for longer (meaning you spend fewer resources on hiring), but they are also happier (and happier employees are more productive)!

 It’s nearly impossible to game culture.
 Why would a job seeker lie about their personality only to get a job they will eventually end up being unhappy at?
 No one wants that, and a good salary can only make you so happy.

 Seriously–money can’t buy you love these days!
 Today, people want to work for a company that has the same values as they do.
 They want to have a job they are excited to show up to every day.

-But how do you get matched with candidates who have the skills you need and the personality that fits your workplace culture?
-Our Culture Fit Assessment combines soft skills and personality insights, giving you more in-depth knowledge about job candidates, and matching you with those that fit your company culture.
+But how do you find candidates with the skills you need, and the personality and preferences that align with your company culture?
+Our Culture Alignment Assessment combines soft skills and personality insights, giving you more in-depth knowledge about job candidates and showing you how they align with the company.
 We like to think of ourselves as a matchmaker for the working world.
 So swipe right on those matches and say game over to gaming the system.
 Schedule a demo today!